AbdullahKady/databases2-B/README.md

 > All the constraints preserved (no duplicate players per match, and match IDs are referenced successfully).

 ## Next steps:
-There is a **COPY** command in PostgreSQL to import records into a table from a CSV file, which is going to be the next step inshaAllah
+~~There is a **COPY** command in PostgreSQL to import records into a table from a CSV file, which is going to be the next step inshaAllah~~
+You need to populate the output_part_F with explaination for your part that you already explained while working with smaller number of records, and add as well your part's output file.